Top 100 Countries by Population Growth Rate, 2025

 | 100 | Eswatini | 1.00% | Africa |

-Source basis: latest comparable 2024 international annual population-growth data, used here as the working 2025 reference year.
+Source basis: World Bank World Development Indicators, population growth (annual %), latest comparable 2024 annual values used as the working 2025 reference year.
+Data checked: May 4, 2026.

 Countries with the weakest current rates